Learning to Surf: The Basics You’ll Learn at Chica Brava

 How to Do a Pop-Up: A Simple Guide

-1. Pushup Position
+1. Plank Position

 Start by lying down with your hands placed under your chest as if you’re about to do a pushup.
 Push yourself up into a plank position, with your shoulders directly above your wrists.
 Keep your legs close together like a zipper, your head up, and your eyes looking straight ahead toward the beach.